max027/todo-typescript/README.md

-# This is a toturial project for next js using typescript
+# This is a tutorial project for next js using typescript
-* This is a toturial project , made to explore nextjs and typescript .
+* This is a tutorial project , made to explore nextjs and typescript .

 ## Frontend
 * nextjs